andywarburton/pirate_jukebox/README.md

 ## Requirements:

-This script requires Python 3 and Pygame.
+This script requires Python 3, Pygame and Pimoroni's PhatBeat Library

 To install Python 3 and Pygame follow these directions: